JohnboyJovi/study-framework-wiki/HowToUse.md

 * Open the phase's details (1) and give it a recognizable name, then add a factor (2)\
 ![image](uploads/d02708b9b1c4ba267fce27c25ad09564/image.png)\
 Factors define the different conditions you want to examine, e.g., in a 2x2 factorial design you have two factors with two levels each giving 4 conditions in total to examine.
 There are currently two kinds of factors to chose from:
   * ``SFMapFactor`` specifying which map/maps to use.
-Exactly one map factor has to be present per phase with at least one level.
+Exactly one map factor has to be present per phase with at least one level.\
+The names for the levels/maps should be, e.g., ``/Game/Maps/Warmup`` if there is a ``Warmup`` map in a Maps folder in your Content folder.
   * ``SFStudyFactor`` to specify any other factor you want to examine, giving all the levels as ``FString``, which you then can access during running the study by ``USFGameInstance::Get()->GetFactorLevel(FactorName)``
   * Condition orders etc. can be randomized, see the [randomization](Randomization) page
 * Add dependent variables to the phase(1)\